Come and join us!Remember there are no auditions and you do not need to be able to read music to sing in the choir.

 I’m not sure this style of singing is for me – can I try it out before joining?

 - The first session each term is usually an open session for you to come and have a go and have a ‘taste’ of what the choir is like.
 New songs are often introduced at these sessions.
-Those who want to join can then sign up for the term.
-If you miss this open session, then new members are also welcome to join at any time during the term for a ‘taster’ if you let us know in advance but see above
+Those who want to join can then sign up for the term if numbers permit.
+If you want to come to this open session, it is possible if you let us know in advance but see above

 Do you have a repertoire and will I have to learn a lot of songs when I join?